 Food Service employees will be granted two (2) personal days per year, not to be deducted from sick leave.
 Although the purpose of the use of such personal day does not need to be stated, the employee must give at least two (2) days' advance notice, if possible.
 Only one (1) bargaining unit employee shall be allowed to take a personal day on any given workday.
-Employees can elect to have one unused personal day paid out.
+Employees can elect to have two (2) unused personal days paid out.